brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 2/1 Thessalonians 2 8 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:40:42
+- Timestamp: 12-19-2023 13:58:43
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 86
+- BHT Word Count: 92
-- BHT Commentary Usage: 41.51%
+- BHT Commentary Usage: 35.38%
-- BHT Quality Score: 2.1567749393559166
+- BHT Quality Score: 2.036449341670598
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (53):
+- ChatGPT injected words (65):
-	['affectionate', 'always', 'and', 'as', 'being', 'believers', 'but', 'christ', 'continued', 'cordial', 'dear', 'deep', 'down', 'even', 'for', 'genuine', 'gladly', 'growth', 'imparted', 'in', 'interest', 'invest', 'lay', 'lives', 'love', 'milk', 'not', 'nourishment', 'of', 'only', 'own', 'parents', 'paul', 'personal', 'pleased', 'sake', 'show', 'silas', 'solicitude', 'spiritual', 'the', 'their', 'these', 'thessalonians', 'they', 'timothy', 'to', 'was', 'welfare', 'well', 'were', 'willing', 'word']
+	['a', 'affection', 'and', 'apostle', 'as', 'beyond', 'but', 'can', 'care', 'children', 'christ', 'companions', 'comparing', 'demonstrates', 'depth', 'devoted', 'displayed', 'example', 'for', 'genuine', 'goes', 'gospel', 'growth', 'have', 'her', 'his', 'impact', 'in', 'it', 'lives', 'love', 'mere', 'milk', 'mother', 'not', 'nursing', 'of', 'only', 'own', 'paul', 'powerful', 'reflecting', 'reminder', 'risked', 'sacrificial', 'sake', 'selfless', 'selflessness', 'serves', 'shared', 'spiritual', 'spreading', 'tender', 'that', 'the', 'their', 'thessalonians', 'they', 'this', 'to', 'towards', 'transformative', 'willingly', 'word', 'words']
-- ChatGPT injected words (significant words only) (31):
+- ChatGPT injected words (significant words only) (42):
-	['affectionate', 'believers', 'christ', 'continued', 'cordial', 'dear', 'deep', 'genuine', 'gladly', 'growth', 'imparted', 'interest', 'invest', 'lay', 'lives', 'love', 'milk', 'nourishment', 'parents', 'paul', 'personal', 'pleased', 'sake', 'silas', 'solicitude', 'spiritual', 'thessalonians', 'timothy', 'welfare', 'willing', 'word']
+	['affection', 'apostle', 'care', 'children', 'christ', 'companions', 'comparing', 'demonstrates', 'depth', 'devoted', 'displayed', 'example', 'genuine', 'goes', 'gospel', 'growth', 'impact', 'lives', 'love', 'mere', 'milk', 'mother', 'nursing', 'paul', 'powerful', 'reflecting', 'reminder', 'risked', 'sacrificial', 'sake', 'selfless', 'selflessness', 'serves', 'shared', 'spiritual', 'spreading', 'tender', 'thessalonians', 'transformative', 'willingly', 'word', 'words']

 ### Logs
-- Attempt 1 BHT: As spiritual parents, Paul, Silas, and Timothy delighted in giving not only the milk of the word but even their own lives for the nourishment of the Thessalonians in Christ.
-They were so strongly attached to them that they would have willingly laid down their lives for them.
-Their love was not merely a sense of duty, but genuine and cordial, as they were even willing to sacrifice themselves if necessary.
-The Thessalonians were dear to them, not just in words, but in action, as they continued to manifest their affectionate solicitude and interest in their spiritual welfare.
+- Attempt 1 BHT: As the commentators note, the Apostle Paul and his associates treated the Thessalonians with a deep affection, akin to a nursing mother's love for her children.
+They were not content with merely sharing the milk of the word, but were willing to give even their own lives for the spiritual nourishment of the Thessalonians.
+This unyielding dedication, imitating Christ's sacrificial love, demonstrates the highest expression and strongest proof of love.
+It is a beautiful picture of the growth of Paul's affection for them and a reminder of the profound impact that genuine love and selflessness can have in sharing the gospel.
-- 🔄 1 Thessalonians 2:8 (attempt 1, 98 words, 42.62% quotes quality score: 2.1007140999581657, V2 normalized quality score: 61.19, commentator tiers 1-3: 26.1%, 43.34%, 30.56%)
+- 🔄 1 Thessalonians 2:8 (attempt 1, 104 words, 37.68% quotes quality score: 2.037768286189336, V2 normalized quality score: 59.1, commentator tiers 1-3: 34.15%, 36.88%, 28.97%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: As spiritual parents, Paul, Silas, and Timothy delighted in giving not only the milk of the word but even their own lives for the nourishment of the Thessalonians in Christ.
-They were strongly attached to them, willing to lay down their lives for them.
-Their love was genuine and cordial, as they manifested their affectionate solicitude and interest in the spiritual welfare of the Thessalonians.
-The Thessalonians were dear to them, and they continued to show their love by sacrificing themselves if necessary.
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
+- Attempt 2 BHT: The Apostle Paul and his companions displayed a tender and selfless love towards the Thessalonians, comparing it to the devoted care of a nursing mother for her children.
+They not only shared the spiritual milk of the word, but willingly risked their own lives for the sake of their growth in Christ.
+This sacrificial love, reflecting the example of Christ, goes beyond mere words and demonstrates the depth of their affection.
+It serves as a powerful reminder of the transformative impact that genuine love and selflessness can have in spreading the gospel.
-- 🔄 1 Thessalonians 2:8 (attempt 2, 83 words, 43.14% quotes quality score: 2.073075942398753, V2 normalized quality score: 60.27, commentator tiers 1-3: 25.94%, 42.69%, 31.37%)
+- 🔄 1 Thessalonians 2:8 (attempt 2, 92 words, 35.38% quotes quality score: 2.036449341670598, V2 normalized quality score: 59.05, commentator tiers 1-3: 33.94%, 36.13%, 29.92%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: As spiritual parents, Paul, Silas, and Timothy gladly imparted not only the milk of the word but even their own lives for the nourishment of the Thessalonians in Christ.
-Their love was genuine and cordial, as they were willing to lay down their lives for these dear believers.
-They continued to show their deep affectionate solicitude and interest in the Thessalonians' spiritual welfare, always pleased to invest not only in their spiritual growth but even in their own personal well-being for the sake of Christ.
+- Attempt 3 BHT: The Apostle Paul and his companions showed a remarkable love for the Thessalonians, likening it to the care of a nursing mother for her children.
+They not only shared the spiritual milk of the word but were even willing to risk their lives for their spiritual nourishment, imitating Jesus' greatest proof of love.
+This deep affection went beyond words, demonstrating their sincere and continuing concern for the Thessalonians' well-being.
+It serves as a beautiful example of the love and sacrifice that should accompany the sharing of the gospel.
-- 🔄 1 Thessalonians 2:8 (attempt 3, 86 words, 41.51% quotes quality score: 2.1567749393559166, V2 normalized quality score: 63.05, commentator tiers 1-3: 28.82%, 35.81%, 35.36%)
+- 🔄 1 Thessalonians 2:8 (attempt 3, 89 words, 37.1% quotes quality score: 2.0186340302433154, V2 normalized quality score: 58.46, commentator tiers 1-3: 33.85%, 37.88%, 28.27%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: As spiritual parents, Paul, Silas, and Timothy delighted in giving not only the milk of the word but even their own lives for the nourishment of the Thessalonians in Christ.
-Their love was genuine and cordial, manifesting in their affectionate solicitude and interest in the Thessalonians' spiritual welfare.
-They were willing to sacrifice themselves, showing a deep attachment to these dear believers.
-The Thessalonians, having become their spiritual children, were loved and cherished by Paul and his associates.
+- Attempt 4 BHT: The Apostle Paul and his companions went beyond sharing the milk of the word with the Thessalonians.
+They willingly risked their lives for their spiritual nourishment, a sincere and continuing sign of their deep affection.
+This sacrificial love, resembling a nursing mother's care for her children, imitated the selfless act of Jesus laying down His life for His friends.
+Such devotion demonstrates the highest expression of love and exemplifies the level of care and commitment required in spreading the Gospel message.
-- 🔄 1 Thessalonians 2:8 (attempt 4, 78 words, 40.0% quotes quality score: 1.9944245227038646, V2 normalized quality score: 57.66, commentator tiers 1-3: 29.4%, 38.58%, 32.01%)
+- 🔄 1 Thessalonians 2:8 (attempt 4, 82 words, 25.42% quotes quality score: 1.9140126400398327, V2 normalized quality score: 54.98, commentator tiers 1-3: 33.02%, 37.75%, 29.23%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: As spiritual parents, Paul, Silas, and Timothy gladly imparted not only the milk of the word but even their own lives for the nourishment of the Thessalonians in Christ.
-Their love was genuine and cordial, as they were willing to lay down their lives for these dear believers.
-They continued to show their deep affectionate solicitude and interest in the Thessalonians' spiritual welfare, always pleased to invest not only in their spiritual growth but even in their own personal well-being for the sake of Christ.
+- Attempt 5 BHT: As the commentators note, the Apostle Paul and his companions treated the Thessalonians with a deep affection, akin to a nursing mother's love for her children.
+They were not content with merely sharing the milk of the word but were willing to give even their own lives for the spiritual nourishment of the Thessalonians.
+This unyielding dedication demonstrates the highest expression and strongest proof of love.
+It is a beautiful picture of the growth of Paul's affection and a reminder of the profound impact that genuine love and selflessness can have in sharing the gospel.
-- 🔄 1 Thessalonians 2:8 (attempt 5, 86 words, 41.51% quotes quality score: 2.1567749393559166, V2 normalized quality score: 63.05, commentator tiers 1-3: 28.82%, 35.81%, 35.36%)
+- 🔄 1 Thessalonians 2:8 (attempt 5, 97 words, 38.46% quotes quality score: 1.9705742492137217, V2 normalized quality score: 56.86, commentator tiers 1-3: 33.59%, 37.02%, 29.39%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- ✅ 1 Thessalonians 2:8 bht prompt v0.7 (86 words, 41.51% quotes)
+- ✅ 1 Thessalonians 2:8 bht prompt v0.8 (92 words, 35.38% quotes)
-- quality score: 2.1567749393559166, V2 normalized quality score: 63.05, commentator tiers 1-3: 28.82%, 35.81%, 35.36%)
+- quality score: 2.036449341670598, V2 normalized quality score: 59.05, commentator tiers 1-3: 33.94%, 36.13%, 29.92%)